trisyoungs/ralrecsoc/content/clubs/netball/_index.md

 people:
   title: "Contacts"
   items:
-  - name: "Sarah Needham"
+  - name: "Téa Seitis"
-    image: needham.jpg
+    image: seitis.jpg
     position: "Contact"
-    email: "sarah.needham@stfc.ac.uk"
+    email: "aristea.seitis@stfc.ac.uk"
 ---

-Netball sessions are held on the RAL RecSoc tennis courts one lunchtime a week, with sessions involving an element of training as well as friendly informal games.
-We welcome all abilities, even if you haven't played since leaving school and, suffice to say, running around and throwing a ball is great fun and a really good way to get some fresh air and exercise during your lunchbreak.
+The Netball Club provides facilities and equipment for lunchtime games.
+Netball at RAL is open to men and women of all ages and ability.
+There are games or training sessions on the RAL tennis courts on Tuesday lunchtimes, depending on player availability and the weather.